Internships for Public Health Science Credit

 - applied for approval of PHSC internship credit by the posted deadline

-- Employer/Organization is vetted and approved in advance by PHSC Internship Coordinator
+- Employer/Organization must have been vetted and approved in advance by PHSC Internship Coordinator

-- Intern’s work is supervised by a public health professional with a master’s degree or 5 years of experience in the field
+- Intern’s work must be supervised by a public health professional with a master’s degree or 5 years of experience in the field

 - Work must be related to public health, and not clinical in nature